 She is also a travel journalist and has written for PA Travel, MSN Travel, BBC Travel and The Sunday Times Travel.

-Amongst Sarah’s greatest achievements, she lists covering the final ever launch and landing of the space shuttle live from NASA’s Kennedy Space Centre in Florida, reporting from inside Tibet and taking a speedboat to North Korea.
-Away from serious science and journalism, Sarah is able to poke fun at herself, with acting credits including making two cameo appearances on Derren Brown: Apocalypse, on Channel 4.
-She is also a popular corporate presenter for big clients such as AON, as well as a confident public speaker, giving talks to motivate and inspire young people and hosting events.
+Sarah’s greatest achievements include; covering the final ever launch and landing of the space shuttle live from NASA’s Kennedy Space Centre in Florida, reporting from inside Tibet, swimming with sharks and taking a speedboat to North Korea.
+She is a popular corporate presenter working for big clients such as AON, as well as a confident public speaker – giving talks to motivate and inspire young people and hosting events.

 Sarah was inspired to become a journalist, after travelling South America as a student and wanting to show people the world.
 Her career started on work experience at BBC Radio 1, she then moved on to become a local radio reporter, first at BBC Coventry and Warwickshire and then BBC Hereford and Worcester.
-She covered high profile stories including the murder of Lindsay Hawker and the 2007 floods.
-In May 2008 she became one of the countries youngest ever weather presenters when she started forecasting for BBC Look North.
-It was this job that gave Sarah a taste for live TV and started her career communicating science.
+She later became a weather presenter and reporter for BBC Look North.

 In the future Sarah hopes to inspire others about the world around them, telling stories about things that most people do not get to experience in their everyday lives.
 Be that reporting on every future manned space mission, to the fact that people who live in Tibet cannot get a passport, simply because they are Tibetan.